bonn0062/GSoD/absolute_beginners.rst

 The four values listed above correspond to the number of columns in your array.
 With a four-column array, you can expect to get four values as your result.

-NumPy has a number of other very useful functions, `which you can read about here <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.
+`Read more about functions here <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_.

 How to inspect the size and shape of a NumPy array
 --------------------------------------------------